 Choose a name that adheres to the Companies Act.
 The new company shouldn’t be:

-Identical to an existing reserve name: refers to businesses that haven’t been incorporated yet, but has their name approved and reserved by Accounting and Corporate Regulatory Authority (ACRA).
+- Identical to an existing reserve name: refers to businesses that haven’t been incorporated yet, but have their name approved and reserved by Accounting and Corporate Regulatory Authority (ACRA).
 The name is reserved for at least 60 days to 120 days.
 If you’re wondering if your desired name is still available, you can search for it in Lanturn’s self-checkout tool and secure it right away, ensuring a hassle-free incorporation process.

 2. Apply for approval of the new company name with ACRA